Counselling for Your Relationship

 - It helps you to take responsibility.
 As a result, it limits the ‘blame game’.

 - It helps you to see another’s point of view.
-Therefore, you may gain a better understanding of the behaviour and motives of the other.
+Therefore, you may better understand the behaviour and motives of the other.
 Hence, slower to judge/blame.

 - It helps with self-awareness and growth as individuals and in the relationship.
 Consequently, you may be better able to identify, overcome and pre-empt challenges.